 Introduced in the 1960s, Ritalin is a stimulant drug prescribed to treat ADHD to increase focus.
-Despite its benefits, this methylphenidate-based drug can lead to Ritalin addiction if misused, which can negatively impact your quality of life and those around you.
+Despite its benefits, this methylphenidate-based drug can lead to Ritalin addiction which can negatively impact your quality of life and those around you.

 On this page, we will look at what Ritalin addiction is, the signs of Ritalin abuse, and explain how Ritalin addiction develops.
 Additionally, we will study the health risks involved and offer you guidance on the next step.